-I. Employee Information - (Please print legibly)

-Last Name K Number

-First Name Phone Nur nber

-Circle one:

-II.
-Direct Deposit Information Circle one:

-(You have the option to deposit your check into more than one account) New Change Cancel

-1st Account: Bank/Credit Union Name

-Type of Account Routing #

-Checking Account #

-Savings \$ of Net Pay or % of Ne t Pay

-or All of Net Pay

-Remainder Account: (If you did not deposit your en tire payroll amount into the account

-specified above, the remainder will be deposited into this account.)

-Type of Account Bank/Credit Union Name Routing #

-☐ Checking ☐ Savings Account #

-□ Savings
+I. Employee Information - (Please p rint legibly) , Last Name K Number First Name Phone Numb ber II.
+Direct Deposit Information (You have the option to deposit your check into more th account) an one Circle one: New Change Cancel 1st Account: Bank/Credit Union Type of Account F A Routing # Account # Pay or All of Net Pay Remainder Account: (If you did not deposed specified above, the remainder will be deposed by the remainder will be remainder will be deposed by the remainder will be d osited into th 1.
 III.
-Authorization

-1. By signing this agreement, I authorize Santa Barbara City College to automatically deposit my net pay into my account(s) each payday.
-The college reserves the right to recall or adjust any deposits improperly created and deposited to my account.
-I understand

-my direct deposit service may be suspended or rescinded by the College at any time.
-2. It is my responsibility to notify the payroll dept. of any account closures.
-If the direct deposit is not stopped before closing an

-account, I agree to wait until the funds are returned to the College to receive my funds.
-This could take several days and will delay my payment.

-3. I understand I may revoke my direct deposit authorization at any time by providing written notification to the Payroll Department.

-4. It is my responsibility to ensure that my net pay is properly credited to my account before issuing any debits against my account.
-I will hold the College harmless for any liability to pay charges for insufficient fund transactions that result from failure within the

-Automated Clearing House Network to correctly and timely deposit monies into my account.

-I agree to hold harmless and indemnify Santa Barbara City College, and their employees, from any claim or demand of whatever nature, including those based upon negligence, brought by any person, including any financial institution for failure or delay in

-making deposits and/or corrections to deposits as herein authorized.
-This authorization replaces any previously made by me and remains in effect until I cancel or submit a new authorization.

-Signature: Date:

-Revised 6/25/15 Input by: D ate
+Authorization payday.
+The college reserves the right to recall or ad my direct deposit service may be suspended or rescin 2.
+It is my responsibility to notify the payroll dept. of a account, I agree to wait until the funds are returned t my payment.
+3. I understand I may revoke my direct deposit authoriz 4.
+It is my responsibility to ensure that my net pay is pr will hold the College harmless for any liability to pa Automated Clearing House Network to correctly and 5.
+I agree to hold harmless and indemnify Santa Barbar nature, including those based upon negligence, brough ljust any deposits ir nded by the College ny account closures o the College to rec eation at any time b operly credited to ny y charges for insuff I timely deposit mo a City College, and ght by any person, i rein authorized.
+Thi prization. es.
+If the direct deposit is not stopped before closing is ecceive my funds.
+This could take several days and w by providing written notification to the Payroll Depa my account before issuing any debits against my acc fficient fund transactions that result from failure with ionies into my account. ad their employees, from any claim or demand of what , including any financial institution for failure or dela his authorization replaces any previously made by me nderstand an ill delay rtment. count.
+I in the atever y in Revised 6/25/15 Input b Date: by: Date r ····· · · ···· -